-Albeit we only focus on the CR propagation in this paper, our approach can be easily adapted to solve the inverse problem of multidimensional parameter space in other fields, for example, searching for Supersymmetry at the LHC~\cite{ArkaniHamed:2005px}.
-Moreover, as soon as the standard CR propagation model is built, our machines can be simply adapted for searching for the signature of dark matter from precisely measured cosmic ray experimental data. {Finally, we suggest three interesting applications of using our machines: \begin{itemize} \item Our machines can be generators of the model parameters with a proposed prior probability distribution.
-This usage has been shown in this paper. \item As long as one would like to find the correlations between any kind of physical spectra and theoretical model parameters, the architecture shown in Fig.~\ref{Fig:Architecture} can be simply reused for a new training.
-One can save a lot of time on tuning the layer structure and hyper-parameters. \item Based on the latest experimental measurements, our machines as the inverse function of CR propagation can suggest good CR model parameters to a non-standard source search, such as DM or any new cosmic ray source.
-This allows us to put the latest experimental constraints on the DM parameter space by only computing the DM contribution. \end{itemize} }
+Although we only focus on CR propagation in this paper, our approach can be easily adapted to solve the inverse problem of multidimensional parameter space in other fields, for example, searching for supersymmetry at the LHC~\cite{ArkaniHamed:2005px}.
+Moreover, as soon as a standard CR propagation model is built, our machines can be simply adapted for searching for the signature of dark matter from precisely measured cosmic ray experimental data.
+Finally, we suggest three interesting applications of using our machines: \begin{itemize} \item Our machines can be generators of the model parameters with a proposed prior probability distribution.
+This usage is shown in this paper. \item To find the correlations between any physical spectra and theoretical model parameters, the architecture in Fig.~\ref{Fig:Architecture} can be reused for new training.
+This can save much time in tuning the layer structure and hyperparameters. \item Based on the latest experimental measurements, our inverse function networks of CR propagation can suggest suitable CR model parameters for a nonstandard source search, such as DM or any new cosmic ray source.
+The machines allow us to put the latest experimental constraints on the DM parameter space by computing only the DM contribution. \end{itemize}